Skip to contents

 state_df %>%

-select(election_name, office, candidate, party, votes, pct, is_incumbent)
+select(election_name, office, candidate, party, votes, vote_pct)

 With vote-method breakdown